Chart Color Schemes

 Taigum features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.7% of all households, including 26.8% couples with children, 25.7% couples without children, and 10.9% single parent families.
-Non-family households make up the remaining 35.3%, with lone person households at 31.9% and group households comprising 3.4%.
+Non-family households constitute the remaining 35.3%, with lone person households at 31.9% and group households comprising 3.4%.
 The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.5.

 Frequently Asked Questions - Households